deanstein/CinderellaCityProject/README.md

 	- RenderCameraToImageSelfDestruct.cs
 		- Responsible for rendering a camera's view to an image, either on-disk or in-memory
 		- Will self-destruct (delete itself or its own component) after running once, because it must run on PreRender(), which happens every frame - it only needs to run in one frame, anything further will cause performance issues
+	- ToggleCameraEffectsByInputEvent
+		- Responsible for toggling camera effects on certain input events
 	- ToggleComponentByProximityToPlayer.cs
 		- Responsible for enabling/disabling GameObject Components (AudioSources, scripts...) based on their proximity to the FPS Controller (player)
-	- ToggleVisibilityByScene.cs
+	- ToggleObjectsByInputEvent.cs
-		- Responsible for toggling geometry on/off depending on what Scene is incoming and outgoing (typically between menus and FPS Controller scenes)
+		- Responsible for toggling geometry on/off on certain input events
-	- ToggleVisibilityByShortcut.cs
+	- ToggleSceneAndUIByInputEvent.cs
-		- Responsible for toggling geometry on/off by keyboard shortcut, including for time-traveling
+		- Responsible for toggling entire Scenes and associated UI on certain input events
 	- TransformScreenSpaceObject.cs
 		- Responsible for positioning screen space objects (UI) based on the available screen real estate and proportions